Time tracking is essential for almost any business that bills customers or uses external resources.

 4. Take It A Company Goal

-If you want to make sure your team adopts time tracking as a daily habit, then your first step should be to show them that upper management is committed.
-If your goal is to improve accountability throughout the company, you need to make sure that top-level management knows it.
+If you want to ensure that your team adopts time tracking as a daily habit, your first step should be to show them that upper management is committed.
+If your goal is to improve accountability throughout the company, you need to ensure top-level management knows it.

-Every week, you should have a meeting with the CEO and COO where you discuss time tracking as a company goal, leading to improved work culture.
+Every week, you should have a meeting with the CEO and COO to discuss time tracking as a company goal, which will lead to improved work culture.
 Instead of setting quantitative goals like “reduce the time per ticket,” set a qualitative goal like “increased productivity.”
 Doing so will keep your team accountable for their actions in a way that quantifying things doesn’t.

 Time tracking may seem like a tedious task, but it can have a profound effect on your business in the long run.

-Not only does it help you stay productive and improve your work-life balance, but it also helps employees become more conscientious of their responsibilities.
-But to get everyone on board with time tracking, you need to make sure they understand how it benefits them personally.
+Not only does it help you stay productive and improve your work-life balance, but it also helps employees become more conscientious about their responsibilities.
+But to get everyone on board with time tracking, you must ensure they understand how it benefits them personally.